cornernote/yii-email-module/README.md

 			// you may copy the default templates from email/views/emails 'templatePath' => 'application.views.emails',

+			// the default transport to use, for this example you can use "mail" or "smtp"
+			// see below for defining new transports 'defaultTransport' => 'mail',

 			// email transport methods
 			'transports' => array(

-				// the default transport
+				// mail transport
+				'mail' => array(
-                // can be Swift_MailTransport or mySmtpTransport
+					// can be Swift_MailTransport or Swift_SmtpTransport
-				'default' => 'Swift_MailTransport',

-                'Swift_MailTransport' => array(
 					'class' => 'Swift_MailTransport',
 				),

+				// smtp transport
-				// another transport, can be named anything 'mySmtpTransport' => array(
+				'smtp' => array(
 					// if you use smtp you may need to define the host, port, security and setters 'class' => 'Swift_SmtpTransport',
 					'host' => 'localhost',